-ALEXANDRIA, Va.—Sustainability is fast becoming top of mind for convenience and fuel retailers, and at NACS Daily, our newsfeed is filled with headlines about efforts to minimize waste—of the packaging or food variety—and to reduce or offset carbon emissions.
-Here are some stories we’ve been following since the new year.
+ALEXANDRIA, VA.—Sustainability is fast becoming top of mind for convenience and fuel retailers, and at NACS Daily, our newsfeed is filled with headlines about efforts to minimize waste—of the packaging or food variety—and to reduce or offset carbon emissions.
+Here are some stories we’ve been following the fourth week of January.

 Meijer says a pilot program has reduced in-store food waste by more than 10%.
 The retailer partnered with Toronto-based Flashfood on a mobile app for selling surplus food nearing its sell-by date at steep discounts.
 Meijer customers can buy discounted food through the app, then pick up their purchase in-store.
 The grocery chain and c-store operator began testing the app last fall at four Detroit-area stores and plans to expand the initiative to each of its 246 stores by the end of the year.
 “In just a few months, we diverted thousands of pounds of food from landfills,” said Don Sanderson, group vice president of Fresh for Meijer.
 “Minimizing in-store food waste is the right thing to do for our communities and our customers.
 We’re excited to expand upon these efforts and offer this opportunity to all our customers.”
 Among the retailer’s other sustainability efforts is the Food Rescue program, which donated more than 13 million pounds of food in 2019 to local food banks.
 (Source: Meijer)